Marchand scores in OT, Bruins beat Capitals to even series - WTMJ

 The Bruins were less than three minutes away from pure desperation mode in the series.

+“It was a greasy goal, for sure,” said Hall, who joined the Bruins at the trade deadline.
+“It wasn’t a perfect game for me.
+I still have another level to get to personally, but as a team we came together and won a game and that’s all you can ask for.”

-Boston got first-period goals from Jake DeBrusk and Patrice Bergeron, and 36 saves from Tuukka Rask, who was beaten twice by deflections.
+Boston got 36 saves from Tuukka Rask, who was beaten twice by deflections.
 Hathaway scored twice and T.J.
 Oshie redirected a shot in for Washington, which played without goaltenders Vitek Vanecek and Ilya Samsonov and center Evgeny Kuznetsov, and lost center Lars Eller to a lower-body injury in the middle of Game 2.

+“(Rask) certainly played well, gave us a chance to win,” Cassidy said.
+“The game was always close.
+You don’t want it to get away from you.
+I thought both goalies were good.
+I thought their guy was excellent, too, but we were one better.”

 MAJOR ABSENCES